Here’s why the best investing opportunities are not obvious 😊

 • How are their businesses compared to that of the competitors initially and over the longer period?

-High-quality companies may have an initial dump in their share price together with the market and a drop in their financial performance.
-However, over the long term, they will be back on an uptrend again.
+High-quality companies may have an initial dump in their share price with the market and a drop in their financial performance.
+Gradually, they will diverge and back on an uptrend again.
+While there are nasty news, we often forget them weeks or months later.

 Think different.
 Zoom out.